-Methanol is a highly toxic form of alcohol and is also known as wood alcohol.
+Methanol is a highly toxic form of alcohol.
+It’s also known as wood alcohol.
 Methanol is used in antifreeze, as a solvent, an industrial cleaner, and in the synthesis of formaldehyde.

-Denatured alcohol can be made of ethanol or what are called chemically classified alcohols that are not ethanol based.
+Denatured alcohol can be made of ethanol … or sometimes other chemically classified alcohols that are not ethanol based.

-This type of alcohol is denatured by the addition of toxic solvents rendering the alcohol unfit for consumption.
+This type of alcohol is denatured by the addition of toxic solvents.
+This makes the alcohol unfit for consumption.

 Isopropyl alcohol is touted as a mild antiseptic, cleaner and disinfectant.
-It is made through the hydration of water and a carbon called propene, which comes from fossil fuels like petroleum, natural gas and coal.
+It’s made through the hydration of water and a carbon called propene.
+This comes from fossil fuels like petroleum, natural gas and coal.